skip to a section:

 I felt humiliated.
 And trapped.
 And anxious all the time because money was so tight.

 Coming home from that trip, I remember sitting with my partner Jason and saying “I’m tired of feeling this way.
 I’m ready to do whatever it takes to create a different life for us.”

 Armed with nothing but desperation, we pulled ourselves up by our bootstraps, worked our TAILS off, made changes to our businesses, and step by tiny step, both of our businesses started to grow and our debt started to disappear.

 Fast forward just two short years later and now my life looks completely different.

 I never worry about over-drafting or borrowing money from friends.
 My debt is gone.
 I live in a light, airy modern apartment, waking up to natural light and ocean views.
 I have a real savings account for the first time in my life.
 Even as I type this now and reflect on the difference between today and two years ago, I have to pinch myself.

-But in spite of those big changes and ways that my life has changed for the better, I’d be lying if I said I FEEL as grateful and joyful as I know my circumstances should reflect every day.
+But, despite those big changes and immense positive improvements to my financial situation, I’d be lying if I said I FEEL as grateful and joyful as I know my circumstances should reflect every day.

 Why is that?, I wondered.

 Why do we adapt so quickly to our circumstances and why is it so hard to FEEL grateful for what we have?

 Why do we always focus on wanting MORE?